kevpstephens/daily-spews-backend/README.md

 # Installation & Setup:
 ### 1️⃣ - Clone the repo:
+>- Clone the repo down to your local machine using Git
 ```bash
 git clone https://github.com/YOUR_GITHUB_USERNAME/northcoders-news-BE.git
 ```
 <br>

 ### 2️⃣ - Install dependencies:
+>- Install all project dependencies listed in the package.json
 ```bash
 npm install
 ```